broccolini/wkyuan/_posts/2016-02-22-meg-robichaud.md

 I haven't quite figured out my opinion on it because I feel like my favorite thing to do, is to do something really fast.
 To show off that I can do it really fast.
 It's probably a lot of the reason that I've been successful.
 I feel like I'm on a high horse to say "you shouldn't hustle", "take care of yourself".
 I haven't figured out where I stand on that...

 I feel like hustle is so glorified.
 People are killing themselves over it.
 People don't eat well and exercise, and take time with their friends, and take time with their familes.
 I don't want to support that and I don't want to encourage it, but it's probably how I got where I am.
 So I don't know where to stand on it.

-This quote was from [epidsode 106](http://spec.fm/podcasts/design-details/27410) of the Design Details podcast.